lamhq/tech-notes/software-engineering/software-architecture/microservices/2-model-microservices/3-domain-driven-design.md

 - Hiding implementation details in this way ensures that consumers are unaware if the implementation changes in the future.
 - The nested approach can also simplify testing and provide unit isolation when considering larger-scoped tests.

-*For example, when testing services that consume the warehouse, I don’t have to stub each service inside the warehouse context—just the more coarse-grained API.*
+*For example, when testing services that consume the warehouse, I don't have to stub each service inside the warehouse context—just the more coarse-grained API.*

 *I may, for example, decide to have end-to-end tests in which I launch all services inside the warehouse context, but for all other collaborators I might stub them out.*